Building a Healthier Region Through Research and Collaboration

-The Health Planning Council of Northeast Florida has been addressing the healthcare needs of Baker, Clay, Duval, Flagler, Nassau, St. Johns, and Volusia counties (Florida Agency for Health Administration District 4) for more than 40 years under a variety of federal, state, and local health planning initiatives.
+The Health Planning Council (HPC) of Northeast Florida has been addressing the healthcare needs of Baker, Clay, Duval, Flagler, Nassau, St. Johns, and Volusia counties (Florida Agency for Health Administration District 4) for more than 40 years under a variety of federal, state, and local health planning initiatives.
 We strive to meet Florida’s healthcare challenges through planning, research and evaluation initiatives that target local healthcare needs and affect health policy.

 In 1982, the HPC became one of 11 Local Health Councils mandated by Florida State Statute 408.033 to dedicate resources and expertise to regional health utilization data management, health planning and research, community organizing, and health promotion and awareness programs.